Thai government wants amnesty to let Thaksin return - reports

 "There is still strong discontent about Thaksin, but already the government has secured the upper hand, in all areas.
 It was elected with the overwhelming support of the public and its opponents are all in a weak position now."

-(Reporting by Panarat Thepgumpanat in Bangkok and Firouz Sedarat in Dubai; Additional reporting by Jutarat Skulpichetrat and Paul Eckert in Bangkok; Writing by Alan Raybould and Martin Petty; Editing by Andrew Roche)
+(Additional reporting by Jutarat Skulpichetrat and Martin Petty; Writing by Alan Raybould; Editing by Sanjeev Miglani)